Dan Laustsen

-Dan Laustsen, ASC, DFF (born 15 June 1954) is a Danish cinematographer.
-His career spans four decades, and is known for collaborations with directors like Søren Kragh-Jacobsen, Ole Bornedal, Guillermo del Toro and Chad Stahelski.
-He has been twice nominated for the Academy Award for Best Cinematography, for The Shape of Water (2017) and Nightmare Alley (2021), both directed by del Toro.
-He has also won five Robert Awards.
+Dan Laustsen, ASC, DFF (born 15 June 1954) is a Danish cinematographer, known for collaborations with directors Chad Stahelski and Guillermo del Toro, for which he earned three nominations for the Academy Award for Best Cinematography.

 Life and career

 Laustsen was born in Aalborg, to Aage Aarup Laustsen and Ellen Laustsen.

 He studied at the National Film School of Denmark from 1976 to 1979.

 He is a member of the Danish Society of Cinematographers and the American Society of Cinematographers.